j323m13/minikube/README.md

 3. `kubectl create -f pihole-svc.yaml`
 We check if our service pihole is running:
 `kubectl get service`

+We check the logs (recursively -f) in a second terminal windows/tab:
+`kubectl logs -f -l name=pihole`

 ## Test the configuration